 The majority of major depression (MD) is preceded by stressful events.
 The stress leads to an increase in glutamate release, synthesis and release of nitric oxide (NO) as well as epigenetic changes induced by increased DNA methylation in the promoter regions of genes involved in the pathophysiology of MD.
-It has been demonstrated that oxidative stress and NO can modulate mediators responsible for the control of DNA methylation in cell culture and that NOS inhibitors increase BDNF expression and TrkB signaling in rat hippocampal.
-This data suggest a link between NO, neuronal plasticity and epigenetic modulation.
-So, more studies are necessary to answer this question.
-However, it not known role of NO in the DNA methylation induced by corticosterone rat brain cell cultures stimulated with corticosterone.
-The hypothesis of this project is that the increased NO levels in neuronal cell treated with corticosterone, change the activity and/or expression of DNMTs enzymes (DNA methyltransferases) and accordingly DNA methylation in the promoter regions of genes linked behavioral stress and the neurobiology of depression.
-For this, neuronal cell culture will be challenge with corticosterone and treated with inhibitors of nNOS (7-NI) or iNOS (aminoguanidine).
-Will be evaluated the NO levels and cell viability front of the pharmacological treatments, as well as the role of NO and NOS inhibitors on the methylation of genes (BDNF and TrkB), and the expression of these proteins, as well as activity and DNMTs expression in cell culture.
-The results of this study may contribute to the advancement about the intracellular signaling of mechanisms involved in the neurobiology of DM, enabling the identification of new biological targets of therapeutic interest in the treatment of DM.
+It has been demonstrated that oxidative stress and NO can modulate mediators responsible for the control of DNA methylation.
+However, it not known role of NO in the DNA methylation induced by stress in the brain of animals undergoing behavior test.
+The hypothesis of this project is that the stress induced by footshocks increase NO synthesis, which modulate the activity and/or expression of DNMTs enzymes (DNA methyltransferases) and accordingly DNA methylation in the promoter regions of genes linked behavioral stress and the neurobiology of depression.
+For this, rats will be submitted to the learned helplessness model and treated with inhibitors of nNOS (7-NI) or iNOS (aminoguanidine), fluoxetine or vehicle.
+The prefrontal cortex and hippocampus are dissected for evaluation of the global methylation, NO levels and DNMTs.
+At the same time, will assess the effect of NOS inhibitors and NO donors on the methylation of genes (BDNF and TrkB), and the expression of these proteins, as well as activity and DNMTs expression in primary cell culture.
+The results of this study may contribute to the advancement about the molecular mechanisms involved in the neurobiology of DM, enabling the identification of new biological targets of therapeutic interest in the treatment of DM.

 News published in Agência FAPESP Newsletter about the scholarship: